RaphaelHoudouin/sql-cheatsheet/sql_cheatsheet.md

 # Quick SQL Cheatsheet

-A quick reminder of all relevant SQL queries and examples on how to use them.

-This repository is constantly being updated and added to by the community.
-Pull requests are welcome.
-Enjoy!

 # Table of Contents
 1. [ Finding Data Queries. ](#find)
 2. [ Data Modification Queries. ](#modify)